|

 It

-was a new year and Petrus, Malavasi, Romani, Gianolio and the
+was a new year and Petrus, Malavasi, Romani, Gianolio and

-Michael Brauer explains the reason why: "The
+main engineers Michael Brauer explains the reason why: "The

 second Change album was suppose to be sung by Luther Vandross

-but because Petrus refused to agree to a fair contract --- Luther
+but because Petrus refused to agree to a fair contract ---

-no more Vandross that thereby left the group for a successful
+originality".
+So no more Vandross that thereby left

-solo career.
-He was, as Brauer said, replaced by James "Crab"
+said, replaced by James "Crab" Robinson (above)

-Robinson (above) as lead vocalist that did have a great
+as lead vocalist that did have a great voice but was of

-voice but was of course no Vandross.
-Nonetheless Robinson's
+course no Vandross.
+Nonetheless Robinson's voice was both

-credited as background vocalists on "Miracles".
-That
+as background vocalists on "Miracles".
+That was

-was especially strange when it comes to Vandross as he already
+especially strange when it comes to Vandross as he already

 had declined Petrus unfair offer to continue as lead vocalist.